Well Hello, Willamette Valley Pinot Noir

 Picture it.
 Philadelphia.
 2016.
 The Art Museum Area.
 We walked into the beautiful, newly opened Bar Hygge for a presentation and tasting conducted by David Paige, the winemaker at Adelsheim Vineyard in Willamette Valley, Oregon.
 David, who probably does not remember me, but whom I consider a friend, had flown into Philadelphia just for Wine Week 2016.

-"We" - an actual good friend who is a fellow wine nerd and sommelier with a specialty in Oregon Pinot Noir had invited me to join her that afternoon for the tasting.
+"We" - an actual good friend who is a fellow wine nerd and sommelier with a specialty in Oregon Pinot Noir had invited me to join her that afternoon.
 This certain friend has a pretty specific and discerning palate.
 I have literally seen her famously sniff out the Syrah in a blend that only contained 2%.
 So there we were, being escorted to felt-covered, mini-couches-as-seats seats, in front of which stood two wine glasses, the night's food and wine menus, and tasting notes.
-We didn't know it, but we were actually headed towards a whole new way of wine, and therefore life.
+We didn't know it, but we were actually headed towards a whole new way of wine, and therefore new way of life.
 At least I was.
 Did I mention that it was early spring and the sun was shining in through the large windows and the room was super chill and gorgeous?
 It was.
 And I'm pretty sure I looked amazing that afternoon because that would fit in with the rest of this post.

 David Paige himself, not a sales rep, presented us with a Pinot Gris, a Chardonnay, a Pinot Noir, a Syrah, and a sweet wine called Deglaze.
 He talked about the grapes, growing environment, and techniques that went into each, as only the winemaker could since, you know, he had actually made the wine.
 What a string of awesome sensory moments.
 Compounded by the fact that the food pairings were amazing.
 The Hygge kitchen really knows what's up.
 Everything was beautifully presented and quite literally delicious.
 I cannot recommend Bar Hygge enough.
 I know I say it a lot, but I only say it when I mean it ---> YOUSHOULDGO!